Singapore’s share of newly created job vacancies hits six-year high

 “The majority of these newly created positions arose due to business expansion into existing and new functions,” said MOM.
 “This reflects the evolving nature of our economy and the accompanying changes in manpower demand.”

+Employees must continue to upskill and reskill to fill these new positions, and the government will support this process, it added.

 In 2022, the share of newly created positions registered the only dip to below 40 per cent since data collection began.
-This was due to a larger proportion of replacements, with the backfilling of vacancies caused by the pandemic when borders closed, an MOM spokesperson said in a media briefing.
+The larger proportion of replacements was due to the backfilling of vacancies caused by the pandemic when borders closed, an MOM spokesperson said in a media briefing.

 As reported earlier in March, the number of job vacancies in Singapore grew to 79,800 in December, ending a six-quarter streak of declines from March 2022’s peak.

-Apart from quarterly job vacancy statistics, the annual release also gave details on the nature of vacancies for the full year, based on a survey reflecting data at end-September 2023.
+The latest edition of the annual report is based on a survey conducted in the final quarter of 2023, reflecting data at end-September.

-The proportion of Singapore’s job vacancies for professionals, managers, executives and technicians (PMETs) continued to rise in 2023, at 57.2 per cent, up slightly from 56 per cent in 2022 and 39.2 per cent in 2013.
-This was still shy of the pre-pandemic 2019 figure of 58.4 per cent.
+The proportion of Singapore’s job vacancies for professionals, managers, executives and technicians (PMETs) continued to rise in 2023, at 57.2 per cent, up slightly from 56 per cent in 2022 and 39.2 per cent in 2013, though still shy of pre-pandemic 2019 levels.

 MOM attributed this “steady increase” in the PMET share of job vacancies to the higher demand for skilled workers, particularly in sectors such as information and communications, financial and insurance services, professional services and health and social services.

-The share of PMET vacancies vis-a-vis non-PMETs reflect post-pandemic normalisation, said OCBC chief economist Selena Ling, who noted that the distribution “reflects the reopening of the borders and the return of non-PMET workers for construction and some services industries”.
+The distribution of PMET to non-PMET vacancies reflects the effects of border reopening and the return of non-PMET workers for construction and some services industries, said OCBC chief economist Selena Ling.

 Despite restructuring and layoffs in tech firms, tech-focused roles remained sought after last year.
 Software, Web and multimedia developers continued to rank at the top of PMET vacancies, similar to in 2022.
 Job openings for system analysts also remained within the top 10 PMET vacancies.